Paul Ward (American football): Personal life

 His brother Bob, was the strength and conditioning coach for the Dallas Cowboys in the National Football League (NFL) and the Fullerton College head track and field coach.

 He served in the United States Marine Corps from 1958 to 1961, attaining the rank of Captain.
 In 1966, he was mentioned in the book Paper Lion written by George Plimpton.
 He was part of the Portland State University football coaching staff from 1965 to 1969 and also coached the weight lifting team.
 In 1968, he was the Portland State University track head coach.
-In 1973, he received his Doctorate in Physical Education from Indiana University.
+In 1973, he received his Doctorate in Physical Education from Indiana University Bloomington.
 He was the head track coach at the University of Kentucky from 1973 to 1974.

 He was the Director of Education, Research & Development for the Health and Tennis Corporation of America from 1974 to 1989.
 He served as an Exercise and Sports Performance Consultant for the Dallas Cowboys in the NFL in 1977.

 Ward co-authored the book Encyclopedia of Weight Training: Weight Training for General Conditioning, Sport and Body Building (1997).
 He also published scientific articles (biomechanics & exercise science) in magazines like Muscle & Fitness.

 In addition, he began competing in Masters athletics, winning multiple Masters Olympic lifting championships.
 Furthermore, he trained and coached elite and US Olympic track & field athletes, among them Lorna Griffin and Bonnie Dasse.
 He served in the US Olympic Committee as elite athlete coordinator for throws from 1982 to 1984.

 Ward died of natural causes on December 19, 2018.